MR1229/MR1229/README.md

 </p>

 <p align="center">
   <sub>CSE student, third year.
-I learn stuff by building it, breaking it, then figuring out why it broke.</sub>
+I enjoy learning by building projects and solving real problems.</sub>
 </p>

 <br/>

 ### About

-Doing my B.Tech in Computer Science.
-Most of what I actually know didn't come from a lecture — it came from building something small, hitting a wall, and sitting with it until it made sense.
-Right now that's Java + DSA, and full-stack projects that have a real database behind them instead of a hardcoded array pretending to be one.
+I'm a B.Tech Computer Science student.
+I learn best by building projects, finding mistakes, and understanding how to fix them.
+Currently, I'm focusing on Java, Data Structures & Algorithms, and full-stack development with real databases.

 <br/>

 ### Currently

-- Java + DSA, daily — trying to actually explain *why* a solution works, not just get it accepted
+- Learning Java and DSA every day, with a focus on understanding the logic behind each solution
-- MERN projects with real schemas and edge cases, not copy-pasted tutorial code
+- Building MERN projects with proper database design and real-world use cases
-- Learning Java full stack — Spring Boot and everything around it — to build the same kind of projects on the Java side that I've been building in MERN
+- Learning Java Full Stack with Spring Boot to build complete backend applications
-- Python + SQL on the side, mainly because data engineering is where I want to end up
+- Exploring Python and SQL as I work toward data engineering
-- Reading a bit of AI/ML here and there, just enough to not be lost later
+- Learning the basics of AI/ML to build a strong foundation

 <br/>